larskuhtz/wai-cors/README.md

 Note On Security
 ----------------

-This implementation doens't include any server side enforcement.
+This implementation doesn't include any server side enforcement.
 By complying with the CORS standard it enables the client (i.e. the web browser) to enforce the CORS policy.
 For application authors it is strongly recommended to take into account the security considerations in section 6.3 of the [CORS standard](http://wwww.w3.org/TR/cors).
-In particular the application should check that the value of the `Origin` header matches it's expectations.
+In particular the application should check that the value of the `Origin` header matches the expectations.

 Websocket connections don't support CORS and are ignored by the CORS implementation in this package.
 However Websocket requests usually (at least for some